evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/http-client/type-aliases/HttpClient.md

-A remote Tevm client for talking to a Tevm backend over HTTP JSON-RPC Implements the tevm interface so interacting with it is the same api as interacting with a `MemoryClient` instance directly
+A remote Tevm client for talking to a Tevm backend over HTTP JSON-RPC Implements the tevm interface so interacting with it is the same api as interacting with a `MemoryTevm` instance directly

 ## See